jasminlinhardt/English-for-designers/README.md

 Wassuuup!

-This is Jasmin and here are my assignments for the class English for Designers 👋
+My name is Jasmin and here are my assignments for the class English for Designers 👋

 Hope you like it!
 ## Course projects